thiyaneshsuccess-svg/Data-analysis-based-on-flight-price-dataset/README.md

 ## Screenshots

-ADDED SCREENSHOTS IN IN SEP FILE IN GITHUB
+ADDED FEW SCREENSHOTS IN IN SEP FILE IN GITHUB
+REST IN DOC LINK